COVID-19 Vaccine: Frequently asked questions

 Who is eligible to receive a vaccine?

-I'm 70 or older and want to receive the COVID-19 vaccine.
+I'm eligible, and I want to receive the COVID-19 vaccine.
 What do I need to do to?

 Is the COVID-19 vaccine safe?